borntofrappe/game-development/Games/Asteroids/README.md

   - remove text in the pause and victory state

   - keep updating the asteroids in the gameover state

-- style: complete sounds with "setup", victory and gameover audio files

-- style: complete sprite sheet with multiple sprites for the asteroids

 - bonus: design and include a random enemy, moving horizontally and occasionally firing toward the player; starting from a level with 4 asteroids; awarding 200 points